For sale, your location: Revelations about data sales spur renewed calls for regulation

 Recent revelations about companies that traffic in personal location data — and how easy that information can be acquired for a few hundred dollars — have led to renewed calls for the regulation of the collection and sale of such data.

-The calls come after reports from The New York Times and Vice that provided an alarming look at just how much location data is quietly collected through smartphones, and how that data can be accessed by third parties.
+The calls come after reports from The New York Times and Vice's tech publication Motherboard that provided an alarming look at just how much location data is quietly collected through smartphones, and how that data can be accessed by third parties.

 "Our wireless companies are selling it to location aggregators who in turn sell it to shady middlemen," Jessica Rosenworcel, the lone Democrat on the Federal Communications Commission, said Wednesday on MSNBC.
 "The FCC needs to investigate. ...
 This entire ecosystem needs oversight."

-The Vice story said the data was accurate within a radius of about 1,500 feet.
+The Motherboard story said the data was accurate within a radius of about 1,500 feet.

-"This is a nightmare for national security and the personal safety of anyone with a phone," tweeted Sen. Ron Wyden, D-Ore., about Vice’s report.
+"This is a nightmare for national security and the personal safety of anyone with a phone," tweeted Sen. Ron Wyden, D-Ore., about Motherboard's report.

 Major cell phone companies are selling customers' locationsJan.
 9, 201905:05